-Grade Calculation - The final semester grade assignment will depend upon completing all lecture exams and lab practicals.
+Grade Calculation - The assignment of a final semester grade will depend upon completing all lecture exams and lab practicals.
 All exams are weighted equally.
-Of all the exams given, the lowest grade may be dropped except for the last unit.
-To calculate your grade: drop the lowest grade, do a simple average, and then use the Number/Grade Equivalency chart (below).
+The lowest grade may be dropped except for the last unit of all the exams given.
+To calculate your grade, drop the lowest grade, do a simple average, and then use the Number/Grade Equivalency chart (below).
 You will know where you stand in the class regarding your grade at any particular time.